badgeir/llmio/README.md

 )

 # This will try to explain to the model what it did wrong
-# if it tries to call a tool that the agent does not recognize,
+# if it tries to call a tool that the agent does not recognize
+# or if the arguments are not valid.
 agent = Agent(
     client=openai.AsyncOpenAI(api_key=os.environ["OPENAI_TOKEN"]),
     model="gpt-4o-mini",